dlsu-scomb/dlsu-scomb.github.io/events.md

 <a id="censer-xmas20231212"><a/> <br>
 ### [2023/12/12] SComB Attends CENSER Christmas Party

 SComB members Paul Yu, Robert Unciano, and Paul Rainier Capule attended the CENSER Christmas party.
+Paul Yu also did a three-minute flash presentation of the study entitled "Mathematical modeling of fluconazole resistance in the ergosterol pathway of *Candida albicans*."

 <img src='/assets/censer-grp.jpg' width='800' />

 <img src='/assets/censer-poster.png' width='800' />

+The submitted poster is as shown below:

 <img src='/assets/2023-11-29-SComB-Poster.png' width='800' />